Orphan George Debut LP - Chart Attack

 Role Models

 Anyway, Orphan George respects bands with longevity.
 For instance, he likes to highlight 2 bands – The Tragically Hip and Spirit of the West.
 The common thing for these two bands is that they lost their lead singers – Gord Downie and John Mann.
-Despite those two bands, The Northern Pikes, Skydiggers, and Rheostatics are three bands that inspired him to stay in the music industry.
+The Northern Pikes, Skydiggers, and Rheostatics are three bands that also inspired him to stay in the music industry.

 In other words, this talented man respects all musicians that stay approachable, respectful and humble.
 He doesn’t care how huge success they made.
 This is something we should learn from him.